 How different is the past from the present?

 Comparing the ease of the past to the present is subjective and depends on various factors.
-Certain aspects of life may have been easier in the past, while others are more convenient now.
+Certain aspects of life may have been more accessible in the past, while others are more convenient now.

 Communication has significantly improved with modern technology.
 Instant messaging, emails, video calls, and social media platforms have made communication faster and more accessible compared to the reliance on mail, telegrams, and landline telephones in the past.